 Tech support scams are an increasingly popular issue.
 Scammers use scare tactics to trick you into paying for unnecessary technical support.
 There are three main types of scams – phone calls, pop-up messages and malicious search engine results.
 I have had multiple new and old customers hit with these scams in the last month.
 I hope this article can educate you enough to stay safe online.

 Pop-up Scams – These types of pop-ups are usually seen when browsing the web.
 They contain links to related content and when the user clicks on one of those links it will redirect them to a website hosting the pop-ups.
 These pop-ups will be intrusive and make it almost impossible to close the window.
 A message will display stating your computer is infected with malware.
 The pop-ups can even play a voice recording saying you are infected.
 What is usually displayed is a pop-up stating "call now 1-800-xxx-xxxx".
-These pop-ups while they appear to be legitimate source are not.
+These pop-ups may appear to be legitimate source; however, they are not.
+WARING: Clicking the X button on these pop up can potentially run malicious code.

 Search engine results – Malicious companies pay to advertise their services on search engines.
 There are a lot of search engines out there to choose from.
 You will likely get different search results depending on your choice of search engine.
 Be careful and do your research.
 A good way to stay safe is to use locally owned and operated services.